odoo/odoo/doc/setup/cdn.rst

 .. image:: cdn/odoo_cdn_base_url.png
    :class: img-responsive

+.. note:: You will only be able to see and configure this feature if you have developer mode activated.

 Now your website is using the CDN for the resources matching the :guilabel:`CDN filters` regular expressions.